httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Since the request's signature value itself is not repeated in the response, the requester MUST keep the original signature value around long enough to validate the signature of the response.

-The `@request-response` identifier MUST NOT be used in a request message.
+The `@request-response` component identifier MUST NOT be used in a request message.

 ## Creating the Signature Input String {#create-sig-input}

-The signature input is a US-ASCII string containing the content that is covered by the signature.
-To create the signature input string, the signer or verifier concatenates together entries for each identifier in the signature's covered content and parameters using the following algorithm:
+The signature input is a US-ASCII string containing the canonicalized HTTP message components covered by the signature.
+To create the signature input string, the signer or verifier concatenates together entries for each identifier in the signature's covered components (including their parameters) using the following algorithm:

 1. Let the output be an empty string.

-2. For each covered content item in the covered content list (in order):
+2. For each message component item in the covered components set (in order):

-    1. Append the identifier for the covered content serialized according to the `content-identifier` rule.
+    1. Append the component identifier for the covered component serialized according to the `component-identifier` rule.

     2. Append a single colon `":"`

     3. Append a single space `" "`

-    4. Append the covered content's canonicalized value, as defined by the covered content type. ({{http-header}} and {{specialty-content}})
+    4. Append the covered component's canonicalized component value, as defined by the HTTP message component type. ({{http-header}} and {{specialty-content}})

     5. Append a single newline `"\\n"`

-3. Append the signature parameters ({{signature-params}}) as follows:
+3. Append the signature parameters component ({{signature-params}}) as follows:

-    1. Append the identifier for the signature parameters serialized according to the `content-identifier` rule, `"@signature-params"`
+    1. Append the component identifier for the signature parameters serialized according to the `component-identifier` rule, i.e. `"@signature-params"`

     2. Append a single colon `":"`

     3. Append a single space `" "`

-    4. Append the signature parameters' canonicalized value as defined in {{signature-params}}
+    4. Append the signature parameters' canonicalized component value as defined in {{signature-params}}

 4. Return the output string.

-If covered content references an identifier that cannot be resolved to a value in the message, the implementation MUST produce an error.
+If covered components reference a component identifier that cannot be resolved to a component value in the message, the implementation MUST produce an error.
 Such situations are included but not limited to:

- * The signer or verifier does not understand the content identifier.
+ * The signer or verifier does not understand the component identifier.
- * The identifier identifies a header field that is not present in the message or whose value is malformed.
+ * The component identifier identifies a field that is not present in the message or whose value is malformed.
- * The identifier is a Dictionary member identifier that references a header field that is not present in the message, is not a Dictionary Structured Field, or whose value is malformed.
+ * The component identifier is a Dictionary member identifier that references a field that is not present in the message, is not a Dictionary Structured Field, or whose value is malformed.
- * The identifier is a Dictionary member identifier that references a member that is not present in the header field value, or whose value is malformed.
+ * The component identifier is a Dictionary member identifier that references a member that is not present in the field value, or whose value is malformed.
 E.g., the identifier is `"x-dictionary";key="c"` and the value of the `x-dictionary` header field is `a=1, b=2`

 In the following non-normative example, the HTTP message being signed is the following request: